awsdocs/aws-cdk-guide/v2/multiple_languages.md

 # Translating TypeScript AWS CDK code to other languages<a name="multiple_languages"></a>

-TypeScript was the first language supported for developing AWS CDK applications, and for that reason, there is a substantial amount of example CDK code written in TypeScript\.
-If you are developing in another language, it may be useful to compare how AWS CDK code is implemented in TypeScript and your language of choice, so you can, with a little effort, make use of these examples\.
+TypeScript was the first language supported for developing AWS CDK applications\.
+Therefore, a substantial amount of example CDK code is written in TypeScript\.
+If you are developing in another language, it might be useful to compare how AWS CDK code is implemented in TypeScript and your language of choice\.
+This can help you use these examples\.

 For more details on working with the AWS CDK in its supported programming languages, see:
 + [Working with the AWS CDK in TypeScript](work-with-cdk-typescript.md)